geostyler/geostyler-beginner-workshop/workshop/style-parser/parse-sld.md

         return response.text();
     })
     .then((sld) => {
-        // Run your actions with the fetched style here.
-E.g. console.log(sld);
+        // Run your actions with the fetched style here, e.g. console.log(sld);
     });
 ```